qunitjs/qunit/docs/api/QUnit/test.if.md

 ---
 layout: page-api
 title: QUnit.test.if()
-excerpt: Add a test that may be skipped.
+excerpt: Define a test that is automatically skipped when a condition is false.
 groups:
   - main
 redirect_from: